subnero1/website/products/platinum.md

 - Up to 15 kbps data rate\*.
 - Up to 5 km communication range in tropical waters.
 - Ranging functionality with 0.1 m precision.
-- Doppler resiliance of ±4 knots or better.
+- Doppler resilience of ±4 knots or better.
 - Support for coherent and incoherent communication schemes.
 - Support for arbitrary signal transmission as well as recording (passband, baseband).
 - Support for user defined communication schemes using [UnetStack]({{ site.baseurl }}{%link products/unet.md %}).